Key Takeaway

 Is a GLP-1 better than increasing my metformin dose?

-If you are not at your HbA1c target on metformin, adding a GLP-1 medication typically produces greater improvements in blood sugar and weight than simply increasing the metformin dose.
+If you aren't at your HbA1c target on metformin, adding a GLP-1 medication typically produces greater improvements in blood sugar and weight than simply increasing the metformin dose.
 Metformin has a ceiling effect, and higher doses primarily increase side effects without proportional glucose-lowering benefits.

 Will my insurance cover a GLP-1 medication if I already take metformin?

-Many insurance plans cover GLP-1 medications for type 2 diabetes, especially when metformin alone has not achieved adequate control.
+Many insurance plans cover GLP-1 medications for type 2 diabetes, especially when metformin alone hasn't achieved adequate control.
 Coverage for weight management indications varies more widely.
 Prior authorization documenting metformin use and insufficient response is often required.
-Your provider can help navigate the approval process.
+Your provider can help manage the approval process.

-Can I take a GLP-1 with metformin if I do not have diabetes?
+Can I take a GLP-1 with metformin if I don't have diabetes?

 Yes, in many cases.
 Physicians prescribe GLP-1 medications for weight management in non-diabetic patients, and metformin is sometimes used off-label for insulin resistance or PCOS.
 The combination can be appropriate for patients without a diabetes diagnosis, depending on the clinical rationale.